abhisheks008/DL-Simplified/Glass-Bangle-Defect-Detection/README.md

 ## Training and Testing of the Model
 I trained the model using googlecolab and it took approximate 1 Hour of computation time on the GPU runtime.

-On testing the model with random images from the trainset only, it generated an accuracy of 53.33% which means the model has learnt properties in the training.
+n testing the model with random images from the trainset only, it generated an accuracy of 53.33% which means the model has learnt properties in the training.
 One can also use tranfer learning in order to train on the images from pretrained models like EfficientNet or MobileNet.

 ## Courses I followed to Build the Model
 - Michigan's Deep Learning for Computer Vision